 8.1 To maintain confidence in ECB’s impartiality, objectivity and transparency in procurement, it is of great importance that there is no conflict of interest between the personnel handling the matter and the tenderers.
 Any ECB employee who is involved in the procurement process has the obligation to inform the Board in writing of his/her personal interest (whether direct or indirect) in any company before participating in any procurement process.

-8.2 Under no circumstance shall a ECB employee be involved in any decision regarding a purchase process in which he/she has any personal interest.
+8.2 Under no circumstance shall an ECB employee be involved in any decision regarding a purchase process in which he/she has any personal interest.
 No ECB employee shall be present at a Board meeting where he/she has any personal interest (whether direct or indirect) in any issues discussed at that meeting.

 8.3 No employee, including a consultant, his/her firm or its subsidiary shall be allowed to tender for a project in which that employee, consultant, his/her firm or its subsidiary were involved in the development or formulation of that project or has inside information which in the sole discretion of the Board can be regarded as a conflict of interest or which shall be considered to be or create the impression of insider dealing.

+The numbering in the tables presents a referencing challenge.
+Firstly the tables are not numbered, and secondly, the item numbering within the table is identical to the numbering in the main document.